 Lead-acid Flooded, AGM, and Gel

-Lead-acid chemistry batteries are available as standard flooded, absorbant glass mat(AGM), and Gel.
+Lead-acid batteries are available in standard flooded, absorbent glass mat (AGM), and Gel.
 All three types have the same basic lead-acid chemistry.
+The terms sealed-lead-acid and valve-regulated lead-acid can refer to flooded, AGM, or Gel.

 Flooded Cell

 Flooded cell batteries tolerate a depth of discharge of about 50%.
-The depth of discharge(DoD) is defined as the percent of the rated capacity that a battery can be discharged and recharged without damage.
+The depth of discharge (DoD) is the percentage of a battery’s rated capacity that it can be discharged and recharged without damage.
 In other words, a flooded cell battery rated at 100Ah has a usable capacity of 50Ah.
 Taking a battery deeper than 50% DoD can shorten its life.

 Gel